 Shadows distinguish layers and demonstrate environmental hierarchy.

-used as the base color for a shadow.
-Ink is made up of a range of colors.
+- Our brand colors are not used as the base color for a shadow.
+Our text color is made up of a range of colors.
 When it is mixed with a primary or secondary color, it will create a muddied effect.